Q&A: VAT registration

 A long till receipt in curled up on a desk

-Most common questions and answers on VAT registration.
 Your business may be required to register for VAT if it meets certain criteria.
-It can also be beneficial for some businesses to register for VAT even if they are not required to.
-Kate Fisher of CJ Fisher & Co explains the circumstances under which your business should be VAT registered
+It can also be beneficial for some businesses to register for VAT even if they are not required to do so.
+Kate Fisher of CJ Fisher & Co explains the circumstances under which your business should be VAT registered and answers the most common questions and answers on VAT registration

 When do I need to register for VAT?